ergest/sql_patterns/Misc/Article.md

 If you're starting out as a data analyst, scientist or engineer and you study these patterns you'll be able to:
 -   Level up your SQL skills in record time without taking yet another boring course
--   Write high-quality, production-ready SQL that's easy to understand and maintain
+-   Write efficient, production-ready SQL that's easy to understand and maintain
 -   Solve complex queries like an expert without having to wait decades to become on

 The following are only a subset of what I've decoded so far.